What Sets UM-Flint's Doctor of Nursing Practice (DNP) Program Apart?

 Widely recognized and respected for the quality of its graduates, the Doctor in Nursing Practice program at UM-Flint prepares you to become a highly-skilled nurse practitioner equipped to provide exceptional health care, and to be a leader capable of navigating today’s complex healthcare environment.
 The DNP will equip you with the skills necessary for advanced nursing practice in primary health care.
 It is available in two degree tracks:

 BSN to DNP

 This degree track is designed for registered nurses with a bachelor’s degree in nursing who are looking to move into a leadership role within a clinical practice.
-A four-year full-time program and a part-time option are available (78-93 credit hours required).
+A four-year full-time program and a part-time option (six years) are available (78-93 credit hours required).
 The part-time option is perfect for working RNs and new graduates.
 Students pursuing the BSN to DNP also have the opportunity to choose from a range of available concentrations including:

 • Adult-Gerontology Acute Care Nurse Practitioner

 • Psychiatric Mental Health Nurse Practitioner

 *Students enrolled in these concentrations are required to complete clinical hours (varies depending on concentration).